Grey Wolves (organization): China (Xinjiang)

-Cyprus
+Northern Cyprus

 Following the Turkish invasion of Cyprus in 1974 the Grey Wolves "continued to play a role in radicalizing the dispute with Greek Cypriots by actively engaging in violence on the island."
-They actively supported Rauf Denktaş, the President of the unrecognized Northern Cyprus between 1983 and 2005, and were involved, according to Harry Anastasiou, in state-sponsored terror of citizens.
+They actively supported Rauf Denktaş, then President of the unrecognized Northern Cyprus between 1983 and 2005, and were involved, according to Harry Anastasiou, in state-sponsored terrorism against Cypriot citizens.
 In July 1996, Kutlu Adali, a Turkish Cypriot journalist who had criticized Denktaş and his policies, was killed by the Grey Wolves, according to some sources.

 In August 1996, the Grey Wolves were involved in an attack on a protest of Greek Cypriots against the Turkish occupation of Northern Cyprus.
-Tassos Isaac, a Cypriot protester, was beaten to death by the Grey Wolves in the United Nations Buffer Zone.

-In July 1997 the Grey Wolves clashed in Northern Cyprus with Kurdish university students who protested against Turkey's invasion of northern Iraq in search of the PKK.
+In the same year Tassos Isaac, a Greek Cypriot protester, was beaten to death by the Grey Wolves in the United Nations Buffer Zone.
+In July 1997, the Grey Wolves clashed with Kurdish university students in Northern Cyprus who protested against Turkey's invasion of northern Iraq in search of Kurdistan Workers' Party (PKK) members.

-On October 17, 2003, Murat Kanatlı, Turkish Cypriot journalist and editor of the opposition newspaper Yeniçağ, was "attacked by a group of 20-30 persons belonging to the Grey Wolves" according to the International Press Institute (IPI).
+On 17 October 2003, Murat Kanatlı, a Turkish Cypriot journalist and editor of the opposition newspaper Yeniçağ, was "attacked by a group of 20-30 persons belonging to the Grey Wolves" according to the International Press Institute (IPI).
 Kanatlı had covered the Grey Wolves' demonstration against the "intervention" of the European Union and the United States in elections in Northern Cyprus.

-During the 2004 referendum on the Annan Plan, the Grey Wolves campaigned for a 'no' vote".
+During the 2004 referendum on the Annan Plan, the Grey Wolves campaigned for a "no" vote.
 During the pre-voting period at least 50 Grey Wolves activists arrived in Northern Cyprus and caused riots against pro-ratification supporters.
-They were suspected of assaulting motorcyclists carrying 'vote yes' banners.
+They were suspected of assaulting motorcyclists carrying "vote yes" banners.

-In October 2013 that the Grey Wolves opened a new headquarters in North Nicosia's Köşklüçiftlik quarter.
+In October 2013, the Grey Wolves opened a new headquarters in North Nicosia's Köşklüçiftlik quarter.
 During the opening ceremony Adem Yurdagül, the chairman of the Grey Wolves in Cyprus delivered a speech, while slogans like "Nicosia plain is home of Grey Wolves", "Cyprus is Turkish and will remain Turkish", "We are soldiers of [Alparslan] Türkeş", "The Grey Wolves Movement cannot be prevented" were chanted.

-In November 2013 a fight broke out between members of the Grey Wolves and Kurdish students at the Near East University in North Nicosia resulting in arrest of 23 persons.
+In November 2013, a fight broke out between members of the Grey Wolves and Kurdish university students at the Near East University in North Nicosia, resulting in arrest of 23 persons.
 According to the newspaper Havadis, "the cause of the fight was allegations by the Grey wolves' organization that some Kurdish students broke the windows of the Grey wolves organization’s building.
 Around 500 students went out on the streets holding clubs and rocks and the police asked for reinforcement in order to put them under control."